Judicial system of Cuba: History

 In the years following the Cuban Revolution, many lawyers left Cuba.
 The legal profession saw its prestige decline as the new society looked toward it as another manifestation of the bourgeoisie that was to become unnecessary in the coming years of revolution.
-In the mid-1960s, Blas Roca Calderío began a process whereby the legal system in Cuba was resurrected to provide for the institutionalization of the Revolution.
+In the mid-1960s, Blas Roca Caldero began a process whereby the legal system in Cuba was resurrected to provide for the institutionalization of the Revolution.
 With the newfound relevance of the law to Cuba's revolutionary process, the practice of law began to become more widespread.
 Today, the legal profession serves both individuals and enterprises, as well as provides counsel to the government as Cuba struggles to find its place in the international economy.

-Bufetes Colectivos
+Buffets Collectives

-Bufetes Colectivos are collective law offices, first established by the Ministry of Justice after the private practice of law was abolished, and currently under the oversight of the National Organization of Bufetes Colectivos (ONBC).
-In order to practise in a bufete, one must graduate from law school in Cuba or a foreign country with Cuban validation.
+Buffeted Collectives are collective law offices, first established by the Ministry of Justice after the private practice of law was abolished, and currently under the oversight of the National Organization of Buffeters Collectives (ONBC).
+In order to practice in a buffeter, one must graduate from law school in Cuba or a foreign country with Cuban validation.
 Exceptions to this can be made under extraordinary circumstances.
-Once in a bufete, lawyers may practise anywhere in the country.
+Once in a buffeted, lawyers may practice anywhere in the country.
 Currently, approximately 2,000 lawyers practise in some 250 bufetes throughout Cuba, collectively handling some 200,000 cases per year.
-Lawyers in bufetes typically have large caseloads and work under difficult conditions.
+Lawyers in buffets typically have large caseloads and work under difficult conditions.
 A small number of bufetes specializing in providing legal assistance to foreign nationals have arisen in recent years.